Embed SVG Google Font

 Fellows will serve at Xavier from the end of August (starting on "New Teacher Orientation" day, through the end of June––approximately two weeks after graduation).

-1) Advancement: assist with event planning and execution, donor cultivation and stewardship, Raiser’s Edge database management and donor communications.
+1) Advancement: Assist with event planning and execution and alumni/donor outreach, and gain familiarity with Raiser's Edge software for data entry.
 This volunteer will acquire skills that will help him obtain employment in advancement/fundraising at another academic institution or not-for-profit.

-2) Admissions: assist with all aspects of the admissions process, including student recruitment, the Knight for a Day Program, Open House events, and application review and processing.
-This individual may also assist with community outreach and advancement communications, such as writing copy and editing and updating website content.
+2) Admissions: Assist with all aspects of the admissions process, including student recruitment, the Knight for a Day Program, admissions events, and application review and processing.
 This volunteer will acquire skills that will help him obtain employment in admissions or communications at another secondary or post-secondary institution.

 Fellows will receive a monthly stipend of $1,250/month to cover personal expenses, plus a monthly Metrocard to cover transportation costs.